Liangpi Noodles: How to Make from Scratch! | The Woks of Life

 How To Make Liangpi

-The process involves making a simple flour/water dough (with a bit of salt added), and repeatedly “washing” it to separate the wheat starch from the gluten in the flour.
-You then make a noodle batter with the starch, steam the batter in thin sheets, and slice the sheets into noodles.
+The process involves making a simple flour/water dough (with a bit of salt added), and repeatedly “washing” it to separate the starch from the gluten in the flour.
+This “washing” process may seem a bit strange.
+When else would you ever make a dough and then start bashing it in a bowl of water?

+But once the starch is separated from the gluten, you can use it to make a noodle batter!
+That batter is then steamed in thin sheets, which can then be sliced into noodles.

 In Chinese, this product is known as kaofu, which is featured in my mom’s Braised Kao Fu (Wheat Gluten) with Mushrooms recipe.

 This is why liangpi dishes are often tossed with pieces of wheat gluten.
-They were made using the same process!
+They’re made in the same process!
 The spongy texture of the kaofu makes it PERFECT for soaking up tasty sauce.

 There are many shortcuts out there for making liangpi.
 Some methods use just pure wheat starch and water.
 Some use a simple “unwashed” flour and water mixture.
 However, those recipes are not traditional, and you won’t get the gluten by-product out of it.